digitalinteraction/gform-to-trello/README.md

 # -> Requests a valid .env ~ it'll let you know
 # -> Runs on port 3000 by default
 npm run cli:dev server

+# Test a content.njk
+# -> Uses res/content.njk as the template
+# -> Uses res/dummy-content.json as the data to render with
+#    Make this to the same shape your mapping.yml will produce
+# -> Outputs the generated markdown to the terminal
+npm run cli:dev test:content res/dummy-content.json
 ```

 ### Irregular use